kazurayam/DrivingMultipleBrowsersInKatalonStudio/README.md

 ![2](./docs/images/test_flaskr/2_going_to_register_a_username.png)

 I click the `Register` button.
-I am transferred to the LogIn page.
+Then the user will be registered.
+I am transferred to the Login page.

 ![3](./docs/images/test_flaskr/3_a_username_has_been_registered.png)